kiroboio/ki-safe-transfer-lib/docs/examples/examples.md

 run()
 ```

-_getSettings()_ responds only directly and provided the settings for currenct instance:
+_getSettings()_ responds only directly and provided the settings for current instance:

 ```TypeScript
 {